naninovel/docs/docs/guide/naninovel-scripts.md

 ## Title Script

 Title script is a special naninovel script assigned in script configuration menu.
 When assigned, it's automatically played when the title UI (main menu) is shown.
-Title script can be used to setup the title screen scene: background, music, effects, etc.
+Title script can be used to set up the title screen scene: background, music, effects, etc.

 The script can also be used to invoke commands when player clicks "NEW GAME", "EXIT" or any of the save slots to load a game.
 Below is an example of a title script.